 If you or a loved one has been diagnosed with brachial plexus palsy and you believe the cause was due to a negligent party, reach out to our team at the Law Offices of Robert G. Schock.

 Our founding attorney, Robert Schock, has more than five decades of experience handling personal injury cases, including those involving brachial plexus palsy, for Northern California.

 Learn more about Robert’s credentials.

 If you wish to schedule an appointment to meet with a lawyer, call 510-922-0887 or send our team an email.
 We offer free consultations and charge no fees until we recover for you or your loved one.
-We have offices in both Oakland .
+Our office is located in Oakland, CA.